Ebbs and Flows of Merger Control Powers in the US and the EU

 For example, T-Mobile ended DEI programs—removing roles, revising training, and publicly declaring compliance—before the FCC approved its $4.4 billion US Cellular acquisition and a joint venture for Metronet.
 Verizon similarly dismantled its DEI framework right before the FCC approved its $20 billion Frontier acquisition.

-What is really happening in the US merger control system seems to extend beyond the Teleacom industry.
+What is really happening in the US merger control system seems to extend beyond the Telecom industry.
 Some considerations signal a new potential norm:

 - Companies now commonly lobby the White House or the US Attorney General directly, promising to align with administration priorities;